CDCgov/dibbs-ecr-viewer/containers/ecr-viewer/guides/technical-acceptance-testing.md

 </details>

 ### 3. Pipeline Run

+**Note:** This walkthrough focuses on testing with zip files for simplicity, but the `process-ecr` endpoint also accepts individual eCR XML files, separate eCR and RR files, or inline string content.
+For more details on all supported formats and additional parameters, see the [API Documentation](api-documentation.md#process-ecr).

 Now, we need to verify that an eCR can run through the DIBBs pipeline.
 Below, you'll need to replace `{{path-to-eCR-zip-file}}` with the actual link to your sample eCR/RR zip file and `{{jwt-token}}` with your generated JWT token.